kud04rk/anime-renamer/README.rst

 -------------------

 Anime Renamer is a FREE comand line renamer for all the anime files similar to filebot(which is now paid).
-Any issues with the code please write in issues.
+Any issues with the code please write in issues section (comments feedback or enchnacement are also welcome).

 CONTRIBUTE:
 ---------------------------